jdeeline/yt-mini-app/README.md

 # YouTube mini app

-Mini application for open YouTube videos and remembering history.
+A small single page application built with React to open YouTube videos and remember history.\
 Just for fun.

 ## Available Scripts